signalwire/digital_employees/serverless/OpenWeather_Assistant/README.md

 ![img](https://openweathermap.org/themes/openweathermap/assets/img/logo_white_cropped.png)

 [Open Weather Map API](https://api.openweathermap.org) offers both [free and paid](https://openweathermap.org/full-price#current) access to weather information.
-In our example, we will be using the **City** and **ZIPCODE** API's to pull data from.
+In our example, we will be using the **City/State/Country** and **ZIPCODE** API's to pull data from.

 ## How does it work?

 The SignalWire digital employee in this example will make an api call to the openweathermap api and return data that can be used during the call with the user.
-We will also give the option to send the details to the user via sms.
+We will also give the option to send the weather details to the user via sms.

 Full working example can be found [here]( https://github.com/signalwire/digital_employees/blob/main/serverless/OpenWeather_Assistant/full_example.json).